rigofekete/NativeFlow/README.md

 Prototype program written in C/C++, using the Win32 API and custom rendering libraries.
 This was built to provide a native task management solution with **deadline tracking**, **cross-device synchronization**, and **dynamic visual feedback** through a custom frame processing system.

-More detailed information about use cases will be added soon, but here’s a simple example:

-> Imagine you want a lightweight, high-performance task manager that doesn’t rely on web frameworks or heavy UI libraries, but instead leverages the full power of native Windows APIs for maximum system integration and responsiveness.

 ---

 ## 🖥️ Native UI & Behavior